paastech-cloud/docs/Architecture.md

     USERS ||--o{ SSH_KEYS : possess
 ```

-As you can notice, every table has a UUID field as a primary key.
+As you may notice, every table has a UUID field as a primary key.
 Compared to [Serial](https://www.postgresql.org/docs/current/datatype-numeric.html) that is often used to identify a table, a UUID guarantees a better uniqueness across the whole database.
 To generate a [UUID](https://www.postgresql.org/docs/current/datatype-uuid.html), we are using the UUIDv4 standard, which generates each UUID randomly.
 Thus, there are roughly 103 trillion UUIDv4s, lowering the chance of finding a duplicate UUID to one-in-a-billion.
-In comparison, Serials are limited to roughly 2 billion (2147483647) and will eventually clog up the column and become redundant.
-As the column is a primary key, this results in the table being full and creates an inability to insert new rows.
+In comparison, Serials are limited to roughly 2 billion (2147483647) and will eventually clog up the column, effectively blocking the insertion of any new rows.
-Even though serials take up less space (4 bytes) than a UUID (16 bytes), the column becomes a series of incrementing integers and offers information about the time of creation.
+Even though serials take up less space (4 bytes) than a UUID (16 bytes) , incrementing integers offers information about the order of creation.
 This makes the table prone to timestamp-guessing.
-UUIDs are generated randomly and are impossible to guess, completely removing this attack pattern.
+UUIDs are generated randomly and impossible to guess, completely removing this attack pattern.

 Furthermore, since deployment URLs are built from the project id (`{projectId}.user-app.paastech.cloud`) , hiding the internal workings of the database was a requirement.